xyonico/BeatSaberSongLoader/README.md

 "shuffle" - Time in number of beats how much a note should shift "shufflePeriod" - Time in number of beats how often a note should shift.
-Don't ask me why this is a feature, I don't know "oneSaber" - true or false if it should appear in the one saber list "noteHitVolume" - Volume from 0-1 of the hit sound effect "noteMissVolume" - Volume from 0-1 of the miss sound effect
+Don't ask me why this is a feature, I don't know "oneSaber" - true or false if it should appear in the one saber list

 All possible environmentNames:
 -DefaultEnvironment